Tag Archives: Shannon Wilkinson

 If you do not purposefully shape your online image, someone else will do it for you.

-Case in point: In May 2011, the Federal Trade Commission approved the services offered by Social Intelligence, which provides background checks on potential new hires by scouring social networking sites (it also monitors the online activities of current employees).
-This is important news for users of Facebook and other social media, especially those who do not realize the impact that their online posts can have on their career opportunities.
+Case in point: Many companies now undertake background checks on potential new hires by scouring their social networking channels (they also monitor the online activities of current employees).
+This is important news for users of all social media platforms, especially those who do not realize the impact that their online posts can have on their career opportunities.
+AI is used to “red flag” posts that reference violence, racism, political and other views.

 News headlines regularly offer examples of the dangers of reckless online communication.
 But, if managed properly, your online image can be a powerful tool in your personal and professional life.